Manoj-146/Manoj-146.github.io/README.md

 # Hi there, I'm Manoj M! 👋

 ## About Me
-I'm a passionate developer with experience in various technologies such as React, java, sprigboot, mysql
+I'm a passionate developer with experience in various technologies such as React, java, sprigboot, mysql, Basics of Python, C and C++.

 ## Projects
 - [Ecommerce website](https://github.com/Manoj-146/React-website)